 Faculty members embrace their contractual and mission-driven obligation to develop professionally and stay current in their fields.
 The MSCA contract defines continuing scholarship as contributions in any of the following categories: contributions to the content of the discipline, participation in or contributions to professional organizations and societies, research as demonstrated by published or unpublished work, and artistic and other creative activities.
-All faculty choose at least one, as well as one area under professional activities: public or community service or contributions to the growth and development of the university community.
-Adjunct faculty teaching for SGOCE do not have a contractual obligation to develop professionally; however when faculty are hired careful attention is given not only to qualifications and degrees, but to experiences, research, and ability to stay current in the field.
+All faculty choose at least one as well as one area under professional activities: public or community service and contributions to the growth and development of the university community.
+Adjunct faculty teaching for SGOCE do not have a contractual obligation to develop professionally; however when faculty are hired careful attention is given not only to the qualifications and degrees, but to experiences, research, and ability to stay current in the field.

-While primarily a teaching institution, FSU is also committed to supporting faculty research, scholarship, and creative activities.
-All faculty receive Professional Development funds annually through the MSCA contract.
+While primarily a teaching institution, FSU is also committed to supporting the research, scholarship, and creative activities of its faculty and students.
+All faculty members receive Professional Development funds annually through the MSCA contract.
 The university provides additional funding and support through its Special Projects Grants.
 Each year, faculty can apply for grants, course reductions, student research assistants, and travel funds.
-The prestigious annual Faculty Research and Scholarship award recognizes faculty excellence in academic research, scholarship, and creative activity.